marcoparello/CTF-Writeups/n00bzCTF-2024/OSINT/Tail.md

 ![](../images/tail-part-2.jpeg)

 The airplane tail had an image of a flower with 7 petals, which gave me an identifying trait of the plane.
-So, I searched up “airplane tail logo with 7 petal flower blue” on Bing Images in an attempt to find the airline that owned the plane:
+So, I searched `airplane tail logo with 7 petal flower blue` on Bing Images in an attempt to find the airline that owned the plane:

 ![](../images/tail-part-3.png)